 This document describes the minimum and maximum limits for resources available to Oracle Linux users.
-In many cases, limits are theoretical in that they have not been physically tested and validated, but where a limit is implied by architecture or design, these are described.
-In some cases, additional limitations may apply as a result of vendor hardware, firmware or software driver capabilities.
-This document should be used alongside existing release notes, platform and hardware documentation for more specific detail.
+Often, limits are theoretical in that they haven't been physically tested and validated, but where a limit is implied by architecture or design, these are described.
+Sometimes, other limitations might apply because of vendor hardware, firmware, or software driver capabilities.
+Use this document alongside existing Oracle Linux release notes, platform, and hardware documentation for more specific detail.

-All limits described here assume that you are using the latest update level of each Oracle Linux release.
-Oracle strongly recommends that whenever possible you update your software to the current update level of the operating system release.
+All limits described here assume that you're using the latest update level of each Oracle Linux release.
+Oracle strongly recommends that whenever possible you update software to the current update level of the operating system release.

 CPU Limits